Meiwa, Mie

 Meiwa (明和町, Meiwa-chō) is a town located in Mie Prefecture, Japan.
-As of 1 August 2021, the town had an estimated population of 23,015 in 9309 households and a population density of 560 persons per km².
+As of 1 August 2021, the town had an estimated population of 23,015 in 9309 households and a population density of 560 persons per km^{2}.
 The total area of the town was 40.92 sqkm.

 Geography

 Meiwa is located in eastern Kii Peninsula in central Mie Prefecture between Matsusaka and Ise, facing Ise Bay on the Pacific Ocean.
 Te land is generally flat and agricultural.

 Climate

 Meiwa has a Humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
 The average annual temperature in Meiwa is 15.5 °C. The average annual rainfall is 2015 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 26.3 °C, and lowest in January, at around 5.1 °C.

 Demographics

 Per Japanese census data, the population of Meiwa has been increasing over the past 60 years.